The Guide to Plasma Cutting Aluminum

 Can You Cut Aluminum with a Plasma Cutter?

-- Gas type: An argon-hydrogen mix is recommended for cutting aluminum, particularly for thicknesses above 12mm.
+An argon-hydrogen mix is recommended for cutting aluminum, particularly for thicknesses above 12mm.
 This gas combination helps achieve a cleaner and more precise cut.
+For aluminum thicker than 6 mm, nitrogen as plasma gas and water as shield gas provides excellent cut quality.

 Start Your Manufacturing Project with MakerVerse